JubairAnjumRony/Assignment-8/README.md

 ---

-## React Concepts and Tools Used
+## React Fundamental Concepts and Tools Used in this Projuect

 - **React Router** for navigation between pages and dynamic routes (enabling seamless transitions between different pages and loading content dynamically based on URL parameters).
-- **Context API** for managing global state (Cart, Wishlist).
+- **Tailwind CSS** for utility-first CSS styling.
+- **DaisyUI** for pre-built Tailwind components (e.g., buttons, modals, form elements) to speed up UI development.
 - **React Hooks** (`useState`, `useEffect`, `useNavigate`, `useLocation`) for managing component state and handling navigation.
 - **React Toastify** for toasts that notify users about adding/removing items from the cart and wishlist.
 - **React Icons** for displaying cart, wishlist, and other icons.
 - **Recharts** for displaying charts in the statistics page.
 - **React Rating** component for product ratings.
-- **React Helmet Async** for managing the document head, enabling dynamic title and meta tags for each page for better SEO and user experience.
+- **React Helmet Async** for managing the document head, enabling dynamic title and meta tags for each page for better SEO.

+ ## Tools used for handling and managind data

+- **Context API** for managing global state (Cart, Wishlist).
 - **LocalStorage** for persisting cart and wishlist data across page reloads.
-- **Tailwind CSS** for utility-first CSS styling.
-- **DaisyUI** for pre-built Tailwind components (e.g., buttons, modals, form elements) to speed up UI development.

 ---